wellcraftedapps/meteor-pushwoosh/README.md

 ## Notes

-Please be sure to use the sandbox key for development or you will receive erros.
+Please be sure to use the sandbox key for development.

 ## Todo